 With the prudent thought of saving the invite, the Official Souvenir Bulletin booklet was additionally conserved to my appreciation.
 Every page is intact and in reading some of the names in the booklet, I wonder how many offspring of those listed that I actually know today.

 These little pieces of history are savored and devoured by myself, not only for the sake of lineage but for the sake of art and history.
 It is exciting.
 Equivalent to an archaeological find, and the future will get a place to hold and discover these items as I did.
 The below response to The Grand Ball is elegantly embossed in the upper left-hand corner and is my favorite piece because of the embossing.
 It is in perfect condition.

 Here is a seating card for the public celebration on the streets.
 As President and founder of many San Francisco clubs politically and social, he was a speaker that day and had a special spot along with others enjoying the festivities of the day.

 As I have always written a journal, I do love the way it feels when I have a pen in hand, and cursive is my preferred choice of a diary.
 I remember as a little girl learning cursive writing in school and how it was a big deal to learn it.
-I felt proud coming home to show-off my paperwork.
+I felt proud of coming home to show-off my paperwork.
 In high school, I was a teacher’s aid and helped kids connect the “tail” of each letter.
 It was fun and the kids seemed to get as much enjoyment “growing” into cursive from printing as I did.
 The hope that those schools get on board again with this skill is with me for future’s sake.

 Hence, along with those lines, this Tales From My Lens post comes from the lens of my eyes.
-A guardian of memories and finds with the hope that an elemental skill not fades away.
+A guardian of memories and finds with the hope that a primary skill does not fade away.